Topological electronic crystals in twisted bilayer-trilayer graphene

-Although the pure AHC state is expected to require ultra-strong interactions to emerge~\cite{dong2024stability}, a generalized version of the AHC may arise more readily in \m systems, using the commensuration energy of the \m lattice to form crystals with an integer-multiple enlargement of the unit cell (Figs~\ref{fig:1}a,b).
-These states fold the original \m bands into a smaller Brillouin zone (Figs~\ref{fig:1}c--e), multiplying the number of bands by the same integer that describes the unit-cell enlargement.
-The Chern number of any given folded band is ultimately determined by its total Berry curvature, which may be strongly modified by interactions (Fig.~\ref{fig:1}f).
-There is no inherent connection to the Chern number of the parent band prior to the crystal formation, although the sum of the Chern numbers of the folded bands must equal that of the parent.
+Although the Wigner crystal requires ultra-strong interactions to emerge, a generalized version arises more readily in \m systems, aided by the commensuration energy of the \m lattice.
+Such states correspond to an electronic crystal with an integer-multiple enlargement of the unit cell area, breaking the discrete translational symmetry of the \m lattice.
+This ``generalized" Wigner crystal~\cite{ung2023competing, morales2023magnetism} has been extensively studied in WSe$_2$/WS$_2$ heterobilayers \cite{regan2020mott,li2021imaging}.
+By analogy, an anomalous Hall crystal may also be seeded by a \m potential, giving rise to a topological electronic crystal that breaks the discrete translational symmetry of the moir\'e lattice (Figs~\ref{fig:1}a,b), folding the original \m bands into a smaller Brillouin zone (Figs~\ref{fig:1}c--e) and multiplying the number of bands by the same integer that describes the unit-cell enlargement.
+The Chern number, $C$, of any given folded band is ultimately determined by its total Berry curvature, which may be substantially modified from that of the parent band by the formation of the crystal (Fig.~\ref{fig:1}f).